zammad/zammad-documentation/appendix/backup-and-restore/backup.rst

-If you are facing issues while backing up your data, you can have a look at the :doc:`troubleshooting section </appendix/backup-and-restore/troubleshooting>` to see read about common issues.
+If you are facing issues while backing up your data, you can have a look at the :doc:`troubleshooting section </appendix/backup-and-restore/troubleshooting>` to read about common issues.